liuzhuan/You-Dont-Know-JS/CONTRIBUTING.md

 This topic has been brought up many times, and I've considered it.
 For now, I **do not** accept these kinds of changes into the repo.

 The main purpose of my book repos is to track and manage the content for the purposes of publication (paid-for ebooks and print books).
-I do this in the open because I also care about providing free and early access to the content, to make sure there is no paywall barrier to learning.
+I do this in the open because I also care about providing free and early access to the content, to make sure there is no paywall（网站的付费门槛） barrier to learning.

 As such, this repo **is not optimized for your reading experience.**

 The primary reading experience, likely the most pleasant one for many of you, is the ebooks or print books, which [are available for sale](http://ssearch.oreilly.com/?q=%22you+don%27t+know+js%22&x=0&y=0).
-The balance I'm striking here is releasing the content for free, but selling the reading experience.
+The balance I'm striking here is **releasing the content for free, but selling the reading experience**.
 Other authors make different decisions on that balance, but that's what I've come to for now.

+> 内容免费发布，但是对优质阅读体验收费

 I hope you continue to enjoy and benefit from the content, and I also hope you value it enough to [purchase the best reading experience](http://ssearch.oreilly.com/?q=%22you+don%27t+know+js%22&x=0&y=0) in the ebook/print form.